ackxolotl/ixgbed/README.md

 See the [Redox README](https://gitlab.redox-os.org/redox-os/redox/blob/master/README.md) for build instructions.

-To run ixgbed on Redox (if the driver hasn't been included yet)
+To run ixgbed on Redox (in case the driver is not shipped with Redox anymore)

 * clone this project into `cookbook/recipes/drivers/source/`
 * create an entry for ixgbed in `cookbook/recipes/drivers/source/Cargo.toml`
-* add your ixgbe device to `cookbook/recipes/drivers/source/filesystem.toml`
+* check if your ixgbe device is included in `config.toml`
 * touch `filesystem.toml` in Redox's root directory, build Redox and run it

 ## Usage